Any question that you have that is not answered below, please feel free to email me.

 Bring a waterproof jacket then decide on the day whether to 1.
 Leave it in the car.
 2. Put it in a dry bag in the boat.
 3. Wear it.

-Beanie hat & gloves ( w/proof are better than wool ) if it’s a cold day.
+Beanie hat & gloves ( w/proof are better than wool ) in cold weather conditions.

-Sun hat ( with cord ) or cap on a sunny day.
+Sun hat ( with cord ) or cap in sunny weather.

 -